simply-nicky/pyrost/docs/tutorials/diatom.rst

 Speckle Tracking update
 -----------------------
-Now we're ready to generate a :class:`pyrost.SpeckleTracking` object, which does the heavy lifting of calculating the pixel mapping between reference plane and detector's plane, and generating the unabberated profile of the sample.
+Now we're ready to generate a :class:`pyrost.SpeckleTracking` object, which does the heavy lifting of calculating the pixel mapping between reference plane and detector plane, and generating the unabberated profile of the sample.

 .. note:: You should pay outmost attention to choose the right length scales of reference